Criminal Justice Faculty

 Capt.
 Forst has taught as an adjunct instructor at Florida Atlantic University, Palm Beach Community College and Northwestern University School of Police Staff and Command.
 Her dissertation addressed Attitudes Toward Rape and she has written numerous articles on women in law enforcement, crimes against women, community policing, and aging.
-She is the author of The Aging of America: A Handbook for Police Officers, (Charles C. Thomas publishers, 2000) and she is the co-author, with John S. Dempsey, of Introduction to Policing (Wadsworth Publishing, 2008, 2010, 2012 and Police (2013) published by Delmar Publishing.
+She is the author of The Aging of America: A Handbook for Police Officers, (Charles C. Thomas publishers, 2000) and she is the co-author, with John S. Dempsey, of Introduction to Policing (Wadsworth Publishing, 8th Edition, 2016 and Police (2013) published by Delmar Publishing.

 Capt.
 Forst member of Academy of Criminal Justice Sciences (ACJS) the International Association of Women Police (IAWP) the International Association of Chiefs of Police (IACP) as well as the Washington Association of Sheriffs and Police Chiefs (WASPC).